DataCueCo/datacue-help/docs/dashboard/basics.md

 ![Login Screen](./images/login.jpg)

 ## Quick Start
-- Use the sidebar to access different features of DataCue
+- Use the sidebar to access different DataCue features.
-- You can change your preferred language between english and español with the footer
+- You can change your preferred language between english and español with the footer.
-- Click 'Log out' when you're done using the link on the top right of the dashboard
+- When you're done, click "Log out" on the top right of the dashboard.